MarcPoirier-SoftwareDev/Continuous-Control-Project/README.md

   - Checkpoints are saved every 10 episodes, and training stops when the average score over 100 episodes reaches or exceeds 30.
   - A plot of rewards per episode is generated and saved as `ddpg_rewards_plot.png`.

-## Additional Information
-- The environment features 20 agents that learn simultaneously, sharing experiences to improve efficiency.
-- For implementation details, refer to the `Continuous_Control.ipynb` notebook.